gjuchault/typescript-service-starter/README.md

 ### Node.js, npm version

-Typescript Library Starter relies on [volta](https://volta.sh/) to ensure node version to be consistent across developers.
+Typescript Service Starter relies on [volta](https://volta.sh/) to ensure node version to be consistent across developers.
 It's also used in the GitHub workflow file.

 ### Typescript